mmphego/mmphego.github.io/_posts/2022-01-09-How-to-build-an-ETL-using-Python-Docker-PostgreSQL-and-Airflow.md

 FYI it took me a week to write this post.
 I was trying to get a better understanding of Docker networking, Postgres Fundamentals, Airflow ecosystem and how to create a DAG.
 This was a great learning experience and I hope you found this post useful.

+Code used in this post is available on [https://github.com/mmphego/simple-etl](https://github.com/mmphego/simple-etl)

 ## Reference

 - [Running Airflow in Docker](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html)